djrumala/djrumala.github.io/_pages/about.md

        <col span="1" style="width: 12%;">
        <col span="1" style="width: 88%;">
 </colgroup>
+<tr><td> April.
+2023: </td> <td> Our work "Deep-Stacked Convolutional Neural Networks for Brain Abnormalities Classification Based on MRI Images" has been accepted for journal publication at Journal of Digital Imaging (Springer).
+Congratulations!
+</td></tr>
 <tr><td> March.
-2023: </td> <td> My work on the development of Deep Learning techniques based on heterogeneous stack ensemble has undergone revisions and is currently under review for acceptance by the Journal of Digital Imaging (Springer)
+2023: </td> <td> Our work on the development of Deep Learning techniques based on heterogeneous stack ensemble has undergone revisions and is currently under review for acceptance by the Journal of Digital Imaging (Springer)
 </td></tr>
 <tr><td> Nov.
 2022: </td> <td> I have started a research visit in the <a href="https://bioimage.khu.ac.kr/">Bio-Imaging Laboratory</a> at Kyung Hee University, South Korea (supervised by Prof. Tae-Seong Kim).
 </td></tr>